Steritas_pGTI_webpage_1550x548pxl

 Glucocorticoids can severely impact growth and development in children, lead to adverse events in puberty, and can affect overall wellness throughout adulthood.
 To fully address these impairments, the pGTI:

-• includes growth as an entirely new domain.
+• Includes growth as an entirely new domain.

-• assesses neurological side effects unique to the pediatric population.
+• Assesses neurological side effects unique to the pediatric population.

-• adjusts domain weights to score those steroid-toxicities that are specific to children.
+• Adjusts domain weights to score those steroid-toxicities that are specific to children.

 Regulatory agencies such as the U.S. Food & Drug Administration and European Medicines Agency view steroid reduction as a reflection of both efficacy and safety.